 Historically, the “ABCs” acronym of outbound telemarketing campaigns referred to an approach where the salesperson should Always Be Closing.
-This approach still applies in some settings, but in today’s market, the “ABC” approach adapted by most successful campaigns stands for Always Be Conversing.
+This approach still applies in some settings, but in today’s market, the “ABC” approach adopted by most successful campaigns stands for Always Be Conversing.

 The mantra of “Always Be Closing” taught sales representatives to do everything possible during interactions with one goal in mind: close the deal.
 In some settings, this tunnel-vision goal can backfire, resulting in overly pushy salespeople, unhappy customers, and lost revenue.

 Today’s buyers don’t fall for the same old sales pitches.
 Potential customers receive more solicitation contacts now than ever since sellers have many contact channels at their disposal.
 Additionally, buyers have more available ways of purchasing than they did when the old “ABC” approach was the standard, and telephone and conventional mail were the normal selling channels.
 Buyers today prefer soft sales conversations, a chance to get to know the person selling to them while receiving details on the benefits of the products or services offered.
 A conversational selling approach is highly effective and provides the best ROI on your campaign.
 It is more about connections and conversations, not unrelenting sales pitches.

 A conversational sales approach should focus on discovering pain points, understanding challenges, defining obstacles, and identifying opportunities.